ctechfilmuniversity/lecture_procedural_generation_and_simulation/assignments/braune/01/pgs_ss22_01_questions_braune.md

 Briefly in your own words: how would you explain your nanny what *procedural generation* means?

-> Procedual generation decribes the process to create something graphical, by defining rules and algorithms that can be modified to modify the whole creation.
+> Procedual generation decribes the process to create something, e.g. something graphical, by defining rules and algorithms that can be modified to modify the whole creation.

 ## Questions 3 - Patterns